mikebronner/laravel-model-caching/README.md

 ```

 ### Exception: User Model
-I would not recommend caching the user model, as it is a special case since it
+I would not recommend caching the user model, as it is a special case, since it
 extends `Illuminate\Foundation\Auth\User`.
 Overriding that would break functionality.
 Not only that, but it probably isn't a good idea to cache the user model anyway,
 since you always want to pull the most up-to-date info on it.